 “It’s full-throttle ocean lifestyle for me,” Deyerle says while sitting on his boat, the F/V Sea Harvest IV, tied up in the Moss Landing harbor on a day the weather kept him from running Dungeness crab gear.
 “The ocean lifestyle around here is awesome.”

-For Deyerle commercial fishing is in his blood and he started running his own boat at the young age of 19.
+For Deyerle, commercial fishing is in his blood.
+He started running his own boat at the young age of 19.
 His earliest memories include being on the dad’s boat with his brother and fellow fisherman Calder, helping out with the family trade.

 “I’ve been fishing since I was a baby,” he notes.
 “I can’t remember a time I wasn’t on boats.”